CyVerse-learning-materials/foss-2020/before/main.rst

 **FOSS Camp Goes Green**
 --------

 We encourage all FOSS Camp participants to help minimize our waste footprint.
-If possible, bring your own reusable beverage containers, such as coffee mugs and water bottles, to use during snack breaks.
+If possible, bring your own reusable beverage containers, such as coffee mugs and water bottles, to use during breaks.
 Public transportation from the venue to the 4th Ave. and Downtown districts is easy with Tuscson's modern street car.
 TuGo bike rentals are available outside the building.
 Thanks in advance!

 **Who should attend?**
 --------